w3c/wai-wcag-em/terms.md

 <dd>Artifact that is made to be consumed via electronic means, such as a website, app, kiosk or document.</dd>

 <dt id="functionality">Essential functionality</dt>
-<dd>Functionality of a website that, if removed, fundamentally changes the use or purpose of the website for users.
-This includes information that users of a website refer to and tasks that they carry out to perform this functionality.
+<dd>Functionality of a digital product that, if removed, fundamentally changes the use or purpose of the product for users.
+This includes information that users of a product refer to and tasks that they carry out to perform this functionality.

-**Note:** Examples of essential functionality include "selecting and purchasing a product from the shop area of the website", "completing and submitting a form provided on the website", and "registering for an account on the website".
+**Note:** Examples of essential functionality include “selecting and purchasing an item from an online shop”, “completing and submitting a form provided in an application”, and “registering for an account on the kiosk”.

 **Note:** Other functionality is not excluded from the scope of evaluation.
-The term "essential functionality" is intended to help identify critical web pages and include them among others in an evaluation.</dd>
+The term “essential functionality” is intended to help identify critical samples and include them among others in an evaluation.</dd>

 <dt id="evaluator">Evaluator</dt>
 <dd>The person, team of people, organization, in-house department, or other entity responsible for carrying out the evaluation.</dd>